annacakes281/Quiz-Your-Knowledge/README.md

 * Although I did find it fun creating the quiz when it eventually worked, there were many struggles and frustrations when things weren't going the way I wanted or planned.
 When code wasn't working the way I intended and having to change some of my ideas when actually implementing the quiz.
 * Initially I wanted to do radio buttons but I couldn't seem to get it to work the way I wanted it to so I decided to change this plan, this inital plan can be seen in the <a href=#inital-design>Inital Design</a> section.
 * Another plan that I had to change was the original score count.
-I initally did not want to reveal the correct answer, as I wanted to add this as a future implementation, but as the score was not imcrementing the way I intended, I decided to reveal the correct answer so that it would increment the way needed to reveal the score at the end.
+I initally did not want to reveal the correct answer, as I wanted to add this as a future implementation, but as the score was not imcrementing the way I intended, I decided to reveal the correct answer and remove the score count as I could not get it to function correctly, and it was making me get more frustrated - once I get more comfortable and confident with the language I would like to try implementing this again.
 * I had many frustrations duting the creation of this project and the code I had originally worked on, was not going the way.I inteneded when trying to get it to display the answers correctly, and due to the timeframe of the project being due, and my frustrations, I had decided to remove that code and start again, testing a different way from a tutorial video, which is referenced in the <a href="#credits">Credits</a>.
 During this project I have relied a lot on outside help due to struggling a lot and getting frustrated and stressed over a lot of things, however there were a few wins during the project.
 * Overall, I did enjoy certain aspects of creating the quiz, there was most certainly a lot of stresses and frustrations, and even moments of wanting to give up completely.